kwatts949/CurriculumVitae/README.md

 **Trainee Auditor Graduate Scheme**

-- A critical eye and accuracy was essential to this role, ensuring clients accounts were completed to current standards.
+- Ensuring client financial accounts were correct and compliant.
-- Excellent communicationor - most of my time was spent within client workplaces (such as The Royal Cornwall NHS Hospital Trust), liasing with employees.
+- Excellent communicaton was essential, most of my time was spent within client workplaces (such as The   Royal Cornwall NHS Hospital Trust), liasing with employees.
 - Passed exams in Business & Financial Management.

 ### **Thomson Reuters** (September 2007 to September 2009)